shaarli/Shaarli/doc/md/Docker.md

 After running `docker run` command, your Shaarli instance should be available on the host machine at [localhost:8000](http://localhost:8000).
 In order to access your instance through a reverse proxy, we recommend using our [Docker Compose](#docker-compose) build.

 ## Docker Compose

 A [Compose file](https://docs.docker.com/compose/compose-file/) is a common format for defining and running multi-container Docker applications.

-A `docker-compose.yml` file can be used to run a persistent/autostarted shaarli service using [Docker Compose](https://docs.docker.com/compose/) or in a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).
+It can be used to run a persistent/autostarted Shaarli service using [Docker Compose](https://docs.docker.com/compose/) or in a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).

+Shaarli provides a `docker-compose.yml` file, that will setup:
+- a Shaarli instance
-Shaarli provides configuration file for Docker Compose, that will setup a Shaarli instance, a [Træfik](https://containo.us/traefik/) instance (reverse proxy) with [Let's Encrypt](https://letsencrypt.org/) certificates, a Docker network, and volumes for Shaarli data and Træfik TLS configuration and certificates.
+- a [Træfik](https://containo.us/traefik/) instance (reverse proxy) with [Let's Encrypt](https://letsencrypt.org/) certificates
+- a Docker network, and volumes for data/configuration/certificates persistence.

 Download docker-compose from the [release page](https://docs.docker.com/compose/install/):